Max-Meldrum/dsp/README.md

 - [ ] Kompics: A Message-Passing Component Model for Building Distributed Systems
 - [ ] Kompics Scala: narrowing the gap between algorithmic specification and executable code

+## Reviewed

+- [ ] FLP - Impossibility of distributed consensus with one faulty process